 -

-It analyzes which leads are most likely to lead to a deal.
+He analyzes which leads are most likely to result in a sale.

 -

-It prioritizes tasks based on CRM data, sales opportunities and commitment.
+He prioritizes tasks based on CRM data, sales opportunities, and engagement.

-Conclusion: AI in marketing is not a project.
-AI is an attitude.
+Conclusion: AI in marketing isn't just a project.
+AI is a mindset.

-AI in marketing is not a one-off innovation - it is a continuous development of your marketing strategy.
-It's not about tools, but about the question of how you can make better decisions, act faster and communicate more relevantly.
+AI in marketing isn’t a one-time innovation—it’s an ongoing evolution of your marketing strategy.
+It’s not about tools; it’s about how you can make better decisions, act faster, and communicate more effectively.

-Artificial intelligence does not replace a team - but it makes teams more efficient.
-And it creates space: for creative work, for data-based decisions, for sustainable growth.
+Artificial intelligence doesn't replace a team—but it makes teams more effective.
+And it creates space: for creative work, for data-driven decisions, and for sustainable growth.

-Those who understand AI as a strategic tool - and not as a technical gimmick - will secure a decisive advantage in the market.
+Those who view AI as a strategic tool—rather than a technical gimmick—gain a decisive competitive edge in the market.